fhoedemakers/pico-infonesFB/README.md

 # pico-infones with framebuffers

-Experimental version, uses framebuffers in stead of rendering individual lines to display..
+Experimental version, uses framebuffers in stead of rendering individual lines to display.

 RP2350 Only